google/creative-screenshots/README.md

 SCREENSHOT_QUALITY            | JPG Quality setting.                                                                                                                                                                                                                                                                       | 100
 MS_BEFORE_SCREENSHOT          | Milliseconds before taking a screenshot, this allows for a bit of the animation to start before taking a screenshot.
 This value is ignored if NUMBER_OF_SCREENSHOTS > 1.                                                                                                                   | 1000
 MS_BEFORE_SCREENSHOT_INSTREAM | Milliseconds before taking a screenshot of a Video INSTREAM tag.
 This value is ignored if NUMBER_OF_SCREENSHOTS > 1.                                                                                                                                                                       | 8000
 NUMBER_OF_SCREENSHOTS         | Number of screenshots to take for each placement.
-Display Ads will use a default of 15 second animation devided by NUMBER_OF_SCREENSHOTS.
-INSTREAM/VAST tags will use media duration devided by NUMBER_OF_SCREENSHOTS.
+Display Ads will use a default of 15 second animation divided by NUMBER_OF_SCREENSHOTS.
+INSTREAM/VAST tags will use media duration divided by NUMBER_OF_SCREENSHOTS.
 Screenshot index can be captured in the file path by using {index}. | 1

 ## Run